wilsonmar/git-utilities/README.md

    </string></pre>

    CAUTION: This often breaks things because some apps are not ready to use a newer dependency.

+   NOTE: This script does NOT automatically uninstall modules.
+   But if you're brave enough, invoke the script this way to remove components so you recover some disk space:

+   <pre><strong>
+   mac-install-all.sh uninstall
+   </string></pre>

+   This is not an option for components that add lines to ~/.bash_profile.
+   It's quite dangerous because the script cannot differentiate whether customizations occured to what it installed.

 ## Mac apps